R. Sankar: As the leader of SNDP Yogam and Congress

 Having started public life as a teacher and lawyer, he was drawn to freedom movement and became an active member of the Indian National Congress in Travancore State.
-After India’s independence he focused his attention on strengthening the Congress party.
+After India's independence he focused his attention on strengthening the Congress party.

 Later, he took a break from the Congress party and began to work in the SNDP Yogam.
 During his long association with the SNDP Yogam of over 13 years, he served as its General Secretary for over a span of 10 years and President and Chief of the SN Trust.
 Under his leadership the SNDP Yogam gave emphasis to the field of education and started many educational institutions.
 SNDP Yogam celebrated its Golden Jubilee year while Sankar was the General Secretary in 1953.
 As part of a year-long celebration he organised an Exhibition in Kollam which is marked in the history of the State as 'SNDP Kanaka Jubilee'.

 Sankar returned to the Congress and was elected to the Travancore-Cochin State Assembly in 1948 and stayed as a member of the State Assembly from 1949 to 1956.
-Sankar was member of the Constituent Assembly and also member of the Franchise and Delimitation Commission and the Reforms Committee constituted after the introduction of the Responsible Government.
+Sankar was a member of the Constituent Assembly and also member of the Franchise and Delimitation Commission and the Reforms Committee constituted after the introduction of the Responsible Government.

 He led the Congress party as Kerala Pradesh Congress Committee (KPCC) President during the Vimochana Samaram (Liberation Struggle) in 1958.
-The Congress won the elections in 1960 under R. Sankar’s leadership.
+The Congress won the elections in 1960 under R. Sankar's leadership.
 Though Congress gained majority of seats in the Elections of 1960 to the Kerala Legislative Assembly, Pattom Thanupillai of the Praja Socialist Party was given the Chief Ministership (CM) and Sankar became the Deputy Chief Minister in the Pattom Thanupillai ministry.
 He handled the portfolio of Finance from 1960 to 1962 when he was the Deputy CM.

 R. Sankar became the Chief Minister of Kerala when Pattom Thanupillai was appointed Governor of Punjab State.
 He was in the chair from 26 September 1962 to 10 September 1964.
 He had to resign and dismiss the Government under his leadership when a No-confidence motion was passed in the Assembly.
 He brought about many economic reforms while handling the finance portfolio.
 He served as the Chairman of the Committee of Privileges from 1960 to 1964.

 Sankar died at the age of 63 on 7 November 1972.
 The Assembly paid its homage to him on 13 November 1972.